2008 United States House of Representatives elections in New York: District 22

+Predictions

 District 23

 The 23rd district is based in the North Country and the Adirondack Mountains, including Plattsburgh, Potsdam, Fort Drum, Watertown, Oswego, and parts of Saranac Lake.
 It includes all of Clinton, Franklin, St. Lawrence, Hamilton, Lewis, Jefferson, Oswego, and Madison counties and parts of Fulton, Oneida, and Essex counties.
 Due to redistricting, the district was renumbered from the 24th to the 23rd and changed a small amount of territory, gaining in portions of Essex County around the Adirondack Mountains as well as a new portion of the district in Oneida County, gaining the towns around the cities of Rome and Utica, and gained the entirety of Madison County, but lost its portion of Herkimer County entirely and the cities of Gloversville and Amsterdam in Fulton County.
 The 23rd district has a PVI of R+2 but voted for Barack Obama by 1 point in the concurring presidential election.
 The incumbent is Republican John McHugh, who was reelected with 63.15% of the vote in 2006.
 On election day, McHugh defeated Democratic nominee Michael Oot.